 Once the ransomware has been detected with the help of Windows Defender, it is time to tackle the attack.
-Windows 10 Anniversary Update brings with it the new Windows Defender Advanced Threat Protection service which adds the ability for companies to detect and prevent to attacks that have made it through the other protection methods.
+Windows 10 brings with it the new Windows Defender Advanced Threat Protection service which adds the ability for companies to detect and prevent attacks that have made it through the other protection methods.
 Windows Defender ATP combines security events collected from the machines with cloud analytics to detect signs of attacks and help your PC stay away.

 Now read: What to do after a Ransomware attack on your Windows computer?